hrs19/Dialogue-Summarization/README.md

 Below is a description of the key notebooks in this repository:

 - `experiment-notebooks/BART-base/bart_base_encoder.ipynb`:
-    - Training the bart base model by finetuning only the encoder layers
+    - Training the bart base model by finetuning only the encoder layers.

+- `experiment-notebooks/BART-base/bart_base_full_finetune.ipynb`:
+    - Training the bart base model by performing full-finetuning.
 ## Getting Started

 To run these notebooks, follow these steps: